CtrlK

 Actionability

-Provides specific tool names and parameter lists, which is useful.
+Provides specific tool names, parameter lists, and naming conventions, which is useful.
 However, there are no executable code examples or concrete JSON payloads showing actual tool invocations.
-The 'Common Patterns' sections use pseudocode-style numbered lists rather than actual call examples with real parameters.
+The 'Common Patterns' sections use pseudocode-like numbered lists rather than actual call examples with sample parameters.
+Claude would benefit from at least one complete example of a tool call with real parameter values.

 2 / 3